 The Agile community has appropriated a number of different techniques or notations that have proven useful to capture high-level project information.
 For instance the “rich picture” approach of SSM (Soft Systems); the “context diagram” from structured analysis; or Lean manufacturing’s A3 (which derives its name precisely from the paper format).

 - avoid using any kind of “document template” to construct a project charter; the value of the exercise lies more in the activity than in the deliverable, and in focusing on the context-specific information which will guide the team toward good decisions

 - irrespective of the format, a project charter should fit into a single page or single sheet of paper; anything longer will be regarded as yet another burdensome document, rarely looked at (if ever)

-A common sign of troubled project is a marked divergence in the answers from members of the same team to questions such as "What is the project's goal?
+A common sign of a troubled project is a marked divergence in the answers from members of the same team to questions such as “What is the project’s goal?
 What are its most important aspects?
 Whose problem are you solving?
-What resources do you have at your disposal?"
+What resources do you have at your disposal?”